A generalization of Seifert geometry based on the Siegel upper half-space: Abstract

 \section{Abstract}

-Parallel to $\widetilde{\mathrm{SL}(2,\mathbb{R})}$-geometry fibering over the hyperbolic plane, we construct a geometry fibering over the Siegel upper half-space $\mathrm{Sp}(2n,\mathbb{R})\curvearrowright {\mathfrak{H}}_n$, and provide a volume formula for some manifolds with this geometry.
+The Seifert geometry, $\widetilde{\mathrm{SL}(2,\mathbb{R})}$-geometry, is one of Thurston's eight $3$-dimensional geometries.
+It fibers over the hyperbolic plane $\mathbb{H}^2$, which is a special case of the Siegel upper half-space $\mathrm{Sp}(2n,\mathbb{R})\curvearrowright {\mathfrak{H}}_n$.
+In this paper we construct an analogous geometry fibering over the Siegel upper half-space, and provide a volume formula for some manifolds with this geometry.
 For $n=2$, a prototype is constructed via the normal bundle of an equivariant embedding into a Grassmannian manifold.
 It turns out that this geometry is the homogeneous space given by a central extension of $\widetilde{\mathrm{Sp}(2n,\mathbb{R})}$, modulo its maximal compact subgroup.
-After fixing a convention for the invariant measure, the volume of a ``Seifert-like'' closed manifold of this geometry is given by the length of the fiber circle times the Euler characteristic of the base manifold, up to a sign.
+The volume of a Siegel--Seifert closed manifold of this geometry is shown to be the length of the fiber circle times the Euler characteristic of the base manifold, up to a sign.
+Examples of Siegel--Seifert manifolds are provided, and it is shown that the volume of representations for this geometry is constant on every path-connected component of the representation space.